 In a disaster, there are never too many ways to receive a possibly life-saving alert.
-That’s why the City of Los Angeels will use multiple ways to reach you if there is a threat to your life or property.
+That’s why the City of Los Angeles will use multiple ways to reach you if there is a threat to your life or property.
+The best way to ensure you receive alerts is NotifyLA.

 How Will You Receive an Alert?